 With 2 small kids, I don’t have many opportunities to drop in to our local store just to browse, but I try to go several times a year to search for new music and stock up on books that I know my students will need.

-Our local music store has a great selection of sheet music, so it’s a lot of fun to check out what’s new and I almost always leave with some exciting new finds!
+Our local music store has a great selection of sheet music, so it’s a lot of fun to check out what’s new and I almost always leave with some exciting new finds.

 My family uses Amazon Prime for pretty much everything – household items, shoes, clothes, gifts, office supplies for my studio, books, games, baby gear and kids’ items.
 If you’re not on the Amazon Prime bandwagon yet, you can get a free 1-month trial here.
+I highly recommend it!

-However, a great features of Sheet Music Plus is that many songs are available for instant download.
+However, a great feature of Sheet Music Plus is that many songs are available for instant download.
 I use this feature all the time for students who request a song.
 We can buy it, print it and start learning it within minutes.

 Sheet Music Plus is a really great alternative if you can’t get to a physical store.
 Most songs have the option to view at least a couple of the pages, hear a part of or all of the piece and sometimes there is even a video demonstrating the music.